JMSteinlechner/IGP/README.md

 └── README.md
 ```

-It uses forks, because we need to change the JDK docker-sakai-builder uses from 17 to 11 for it to work with sakai 23.x branch.
+The repository uses forks because we need to downgrade the JDK in **docker-sakai-builder** from version 17 to 11 to ensure compatibility with the Sakai **23.x** branch.

-Sakai fork because we directly include bbb-tool and rollcall in the sakai build and need to make minor changes to the sakai pom.xml for it to work... i know is probably also possible to build each tool individually and deploy... but this is the current working state for now.
+A **Sakai fork** is used to directly include **bbb-tool** and **rollcall-tool** in the Sakai build.
+Additionally, minor modifications to `pom.xml` are necessary for proper integration.
+While it's likely possible to build and deploy each tool individually, this setup represents the current working state.

-BBB-tool fork so we can change to the appropiate 23-SNAPSHOT.
+To display an icon for the **rollcall-tool** in the navigation bar, we need to define it within the Sakai source styles, as is done for other community-contributed tools.
+Another approach would be to create a custom theme, which would allow us to define the icon separately.
+However, since we are not developing a full custom theme, modifying the Sakai source is required.

+A **bbb-tool fork** is included to ensure the correct **23-SNAPSHOT** version is used.

 # Build